,

 In today’s ever-changing world, it’s possible that your employee’s role could change or shift.
 Maybe they are working from home, or maybe they are suddenly confronted with more risk when dealing with the public.
 The NCCI continually monitors and reclassifies its codes, so stay on top of their changes to ensure your coverage is appropriate year to year.

-You may be worried about paying for a workers comp insurance policy, but there are ways your small business can save money and minimize your costs for the future.
+You may be worried about paying for a workers’ comp insurance policy, but these risk-prevention measures can help you save money and minimize your costs for the future.

 Safety training